-- (b) The Company has not made any investment, provided any guarantee or given any security during the year.
-However, the Company has granted loan to one entity, amounting to Rs.
-2,300 lakhs (year-end balance Rs.
-19,599 lakhs) and in our opinion, and according to the information and explanations given to us, terms and conditions of the grant of such loan are, prima facie, not prejudicial to the interest of the Company. - (c) In respect of loans and advances in the nature of loans granted by the Company, the schedule of repayment of principal and payment of interest has been stipulated and principal amount is not due for repayment currently, however, the receipt of the interest is regular.
+- (b) The Company has not provided any guarantee or given any security or granted any advances in the nature of loans during the year.
+However, the Company has made additional investment in an entity amounting to Rs.
+268.09 lakhs (year-end balance Rs.
+452.65 lakhs) and in our opinion, and according to the information and explanations given to us, such investments made are, prima facie, not prejudicial to the interest of the Company.
+Further, the terms and conditions of the grant of all loans are, prima facie, not prejudicial to the interest of the Company. - (c) In respect of loans granted by the Company, the schedule of repayment of principal has been stipulated and the repayments/receipts of principal are regular.
+Further, no interest is receivable on such loans.

-Annexure A referred to in Paragraph 12 of the Independent Auditor's Report of even date to the members of Jubilant Infrastructure Limited on the financial statements for the year ended 31 March 2022 (cont'd)
+Annexure A referred to in Paragraph 12 of the Independent Auditor's Report of even date to the members of Jubilant Infrastructure Limited on the financial statements for the year ended 31 March 2024 (cont'd)

-- (d) There is no overdue amount in respect of loans or advances in the nature of loans granted to said entity. - (e) The Company has not granted any loan which has fallen due during the year.
-Further, no fresh loans were granted to any party to settle the overdue loans. - (f) The Company has granted loans to related parties, the outstanding balance of the same is Rs.
-19,599 lakhs.
-These loans are repayable on demand. - (iv) In our opinion, and according to the information and explanations given to us, the Company has complied with the provisions of section 186 of the Act in respect of loans and investments, as applicable.
-Further, the Company has not entered into any transaction covered under section 185 and section 186 of the Act in respect of guarantee and security. - (v) In our opinion, and according to the information and explanations given to us, the Company has not accepted any deposits or there is no amount which has been considered as deemed deposit within the meaning of sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
-Accordingly, reporting under clause 3(v) of the Order is not applicable to the Company. - (vi) The Central Government has not specified maintenance of cost records under sub-section (1) of section 148 of the Act, in respect of the Company's business activity.
+- (d) There is no overdue amount in respect of loans granted to other parties. - (e) The Company has granted loans which had fallen due during the year and were repaid on or before the due date.
+Further, no fresh loans were granted to any party to settle the overdue loans. - (f) The Company has not granted any loan, which is repayable on demand or without satisfying any terms or period of repayment. - (iv) In our opinion, and according to the information and explanations given to us, the Company has complied with the provisions of section 186 of the Act in respect of loans and investments made, as applicable.
+Further, the Company has not entered into any transaction covered under section 185 and section 186 of the Act in respect of guarantees and security. - (v) In our opinion, and according to the information and explanations given to us, the Company has not accepted any deposits or there are no amounts which have been deemed to be deposits within the meaning of sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
+Accordingly, reporting under clause 3(v) of the Order is not applicable to the Company. - (vi) The Central Government has not specified maintenance of cost records under sub-section (1) of section 148 of the Act, in respect of Company's business activities.
 Accordingly, reporting under clause 3(vi) of the Order is not applicable. - (vii)(a) In our opinion, and according to the information and explanations given to us, the Company is regular in depositing undisputed statutory dues including goods and services tax, provident fund, employees' state insurance, income-tax, sales-tax, service tax, duty of customs, duty of excise, value added tax, cess and other material statutory dues, as applicable, with the appropriate authorities.
 Further, no undisputed amounts payable in respect thereof were outstanding at the year-end for a period of more than six months from the date they became payable. - (b) According to the information and explanations given to us, there are no statutory dues referred in sub-clause (a) which have not been deposited with the appropriate authorities on account of any dispute except for the following: